Vietnam.vn - Nền tảng quảng bá Việt Nam

-The world is actually using significantly less of the US dollar than at the start of the century, while members of the BRICS group of emerging economies are openly accelerating their efforts to overthrow the greenback's dominance.
+The world is actually using significantly less of the US dollar than at the start of the century, while members of the BRICS group of emerging economies are openly accelerating their efforts to topple the greenback's dominance.

 Is the US dollar's dominance on the brink?

-De-dollarization rate increases rapidly
+De-dollarization speed increases rapidly

 Global dollar reserves have fallen 14% since 2002, as BRICS and gold openly challenged the greenback's hegemony.

-The speed of de-dollarization is increasing rapidly, is the dominant position of the greenback wavering?
-(Source: watcher.guru) |
+De-dollarization is increasing rapidly, is the greenback's dominant position shaky?
+(Source: watcher.guru)

 The decline of the US dollar as the world’s reserve currency has been a hot topic of discussion for years – especially after the global financial crisis of 2007-2008.
-And while many have defended the greenback’s status as the world’s number one currency, arguing that talk of its imminent demise is overblown, data provided by the Atlantic Council shows that the world is actually using significantly less of the greenback than it did at the turn of the century.
+And while many have defended the greenback’s status as the world’s number one currency, arguing that talk of its imminent demise is overblown, data provided by the Atlantic Council shows that the world is actually using significantly less dollars than it did at the turn of the century.

 According to the Atlantic Council's Dollar Dominance Monitor, the dollar's share of global reserves will be 58% in 2024, down 14% from 2002 - when it accounted for 72% of global reserves.

-“In recent years, especially since Russia launched its military campaign in Ukraine and the Group of Seven (G7) continued to escalate its use of financial sanctions, more and more countries have signaled their intention to diversify their reserves away from the US dollar,” researchers at the Atlantic Council said.
+“In recent years, particularly since Russia launched its military campaign in Ukraine and the Group of Seven (G7) continued to escalate its use of financial sanctions, more and more countries have signaled their intention to diversify their reserves away from the US dollar,” researchers at the Atlantic Council said.

 "Over the past two years, members of the BRICS group of emerging economies (originally Brazil, Russia, India, China and South Africa, recently added Egypt, Ethiopia, Iran and the United Arab Emirates; Saudi Arabia is considering joining) have been actively promoting the use of national currencies in trade and transactions," according to a report by the Atlantic Council.